lithictech/suma/docs/vendors.md

 The key models involved are:

-- **Organizations** model any group of platform users that need shared access to a resource.
-We use organizations to model vendors, but also housing partners, funders, and any other group that requires identification and access control.
 - **Markets** model the name and geography of Suma markets.
   Markets can overlap, and a single-market Suma instance would have a single market that covers the whole world.
 But most Suma instances will involve negotiating discounts for specific organizations or groups of organizations.
 - **Vendors** model those companies and individuals that provide **services** on the Suma platform.
-One organization can be responsible for several vendors.
 - **Services** model the unique offerings vendors provide.
-  For example, the "Lyft" organization may have a single "Lyft" vendor which has e-bike and rideshare services.
+  For example, the "Lyft" vendor may have e-bike and rideshare services.
-- **Service constraints** describe who can access a service.
+- **Constraints** describe who can access a service.
-  There are several specific types of service constraints:
-  - 'market' constraints require the resident's market to be one of the associated markets.
-  - 'organization' constraints require the resident to be a member of one of the associated organizations.
-  - 'role' constaints require the resident to have the associated role.
-  - 'admin' is a 'role' constraint but the role named 'admin'.
-  - 'all' constraint allows access from anyone, unless there are other constraints applied.
-  For a request to satisfy service constraints, *all* provided values must pass their constraint checks.
+  The constraint system is still being fleshed out, but see `Suma::Eligibility::Constraint` for more details.
 - **Rates** are how much a service costs.
   This can be something like "one-time charge of amount x", or "first 5 charges on a calendar day are free and subsequent charges use the associated rate",